act-rules/act-rules.github.io/_rules/table-headers-attribute-refer-to-data-cells-a25f45.md

 #### Failed Example 3

-Cells with `headers` attribute, refers to multiple non-existing elements within the same `table`.
+Both `td` elements have `headers` attribute which refers to ID that do not exist within the same `table`.

 ```html
 <table>